 There are some items you should never skimp on just to save money, including paper towels.

-When comparing Bounty DuraTowel to Target’s up & up full-sheet, two-ply strength, “the Target brand is cheaper, [but] the Bounty brand is more durable and requires the use of less sheets at a time,” said Lal.
+When comparing Bounty paper towels to Target’s up & up brand, “the Target brand is cheaper, [but] the Bounty brand is more durable and requires the use of fewer sheets at a time,” Lal said.

 Don’t Buy Certain Women’s Toiletries …